GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/lego-component-build-guide.md

 **Crimping Outside of the Housing**

 6.3 mm spade connectors are used for integration (connecting the assembled housing to the espresso machine).
-Molex's [TBO-Quality Crimp Handbook](https://github.com/Loogl3/gaggiuino.github.io/files/11400156/tbo.quality.crimp.handbook.pdf) is an excellent resource.
+For Molex connectors, [TBO-Quality Crimp Handbook](https://github.com/Loogl3/gaggiuino.github.io/files/11400156/tbo.quality.crimp.handbook.pdf) is an excellent resource.
 Sections 6 and 7 contain information that applies to most crimped connections.

 </details>